DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 = Features =

-* Gives you the ability to create clean, simple URLs on your website that redirect to any other URL (allows for 301 and 307 redirects only)
+* Gives you the ability to create clean, simple URLs on your website that redirect to any other URL (allows for 301, 302, and 307 redirects only)
 * Generates random 3-4 character slugs for your URL or allows you to name a custom slug for your URL
-* Tracks the Number of Hits per link
+* Tracks the Number of Clicks per link
-* Tracks the Number of Unique Hits per link
+* Tracks the Number of Unique Clicks per link
 * Provides a reporting interface where you can see a configurable chart of clicks per day.
 This report can be filtered by the specific link clicked, date range, and/or unique clicks.
 * View click details including ip address, remote host, browser (including browser version), operating system, and referring site
 * Download hit details in CSV format